 RHYS DAVIDS, Caroline Augusta Foley.
 Wadhurst, East Sussex 27.12.1858 — Chipstead, Surrey 26.6.1942.
 British Indologist, Pāli and Buddhist Scholar.
 President of the P.T.S.
-Daughter of Rev. John Foley and Caroline Elizabeth Foley Windham, her brother, John Windham Foley (1848–1926) was missionary in India.
-Studies at University College, London (M.A. in philosophy 1889), where she met her future husband —> T. W. Rhys Davids, and became interested in Buddhist studies.
+1923-42.
+Daughter of Rev. John Foley and Caroline Elizabeth Windham, her brother, John Windham Foley (1848–1926) was a missionary in India.
+Her sister was —> M. C. Foley.
+Educated at home, then studies of philosophy, psychology and economics at University College, London (B.A.
+1886, M.A. in philosophy 1889).
+There she also met her future husband —> T. W. Rhys Davids as teacher, and became interested in Buddhist studies.
 Sanskrit she learned from R. Rost.
 As student she was active for poverty relief, children’s rights and women’s suffrage.
-She married in 1894 and had three children (two daughters and a son, Arthur, who fellas pilot fighter in 1917).
+She married in 1894 and had three children (two daughters and a son, Arthur, who fell as pilot fighter in 1917).
 She taught at Manchester in 1910–13 as Lecturer in Indian Philosophy and in 1918–33 at S.O.A.S. as Reader of Pāli (or, Lecturer in the History of Buddhism).
 Hon.
 D.Litt.
 1919 Manchester.

-CAFRD was the first Western scholar to study extensively the Abhidhamma Piṭaka and she explained its contents in her publications.
+Mrs. Rhys Davids was the first Western scholar to study extensively the Abhidhamma Piṭaka and she explained its contents in her publications.
 Later she propounded a theory of an original, Aryan Buddhism, which was later contaminated by Dravidian influence (including the Anatta doctrine).
 For this she was rightly criticized even by her contemporaries.
-Unlike her husband, she was influenced by theosophy in her later years.
+Unlike her husband, in her later years she was influenced by theosophy and spiritism, trying to get in touch with her dead son.

 – The Milinda-questions: an inquiry into its place in the history of Buddhism with a theory to its author.
 168 p.
 L. 1930.